syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Adaptors.md

 ---
 layout: post
-title: data adaptors with Grid widget for Syncfusion Essential JS
+title: Data Adaptors in ASP.NET Web Forms Grid Control | Syncfusion
-description: How to enable data adaptors and its functionalities
+description: Learn here about data adaptor support in Syncfusion Essential ASP.NET Web Forms Grid Control, its elements, and more.
 platform: aspnet
 control: Grid
 documentation: ug
 ---
-#  Data Adaptors
+#  Data Adaptors in ASP.NET Web Forms Grid

 The Data adaptor is a mechanism through which the `DataManager` interact with the remote service or local dataSource.
 The `DataManager` has several preconfigured Data Adaptors, refer to the [link](http://help.syncfusion.com/aspnetmvc/datamanager/data-adaptors).